 The Problem with LegalZoom (And Other Do-It-Yourself Estate Planning Solutions)

-At first glance, the LegalZoom site looked like it provided state-specific advice regarding Texas wills.
-And had I not been a Texas lawyer who focuses on estate planning, I might have trusted that the site was providing me with accurate and current information.
+At first glance, LegalZoom’s website appeared to provide state-specific advice for Texas wills.
+Had I not been a Texas Estate Planning Lawyer, I might have trusted that the site was providing me with accurate and current information.

-The first mistake I noticed concerned LegalZoom’s statement about oral wills.
-According to LegalZoom, Texas recognizes oral wills. legalzoom oral
+The first mistake I noticed was LegalZoom’s incorrect assertion that Texas recognizes oral wills.
+This is false.

 Furthermore, even before statutory pet trusts were authorized, it was still possible for a pet owner to create a traditional trust to provide for a pet.
 A traditional trust provides for pet care indirectly by instructing a trustee to cover expenses incurred by the pet’s caretaker, the actual beneficiary of a trust, as long as the pet is cared for properly.
 Nowhere does LegalZoom mention this.